sneakyx/egroupwareserver/README.md

-# General info
+# 1. General info

 This dockerfile builds an eGroupware container.
 As You can see in the dockerfile, it is based on php 5.6.
 You'll also need a MySQL or MariaDB container for the database.
 I wanted to install for personal use the visol/egroupware container, but I couldn't reach jrenggli at visol and it seems he doesn't update his egroupware dockerfile- so I made my own and not just updated his file.

-There are 2 useable versions of this image:
-- latest: this is a basic version with just egroupware installed
-- latest-extended: this is an extended version of egroupware.
-It contains also my apps (at the moment just rosine, but see below)
+See also my [extended image](https://hub.docker.com/r/sneaky/egroupware-extended/), which is an extended egroupware (extended by my own apps)!

-# Egroupware
+# 2. Egroupware
 ### General
 Egroupware is a very powerful open source groupware programm.
 It consists of a calendar app, contacts, infolog, project manager, ticket system and more.
 If you need more information on egroupware, just take a look here: [www.egroupware.org](http://www.egroupware.org)